umgbhalla/starred/README.md

 - [Safiullah-Rahu/CSV-AI](https://github.com/Safiullah-Rahu/CSV-AI) - CSV-AI is the ultimate app powered by LangChain, OpenAI, and Streamlit that allows you to unlock hidden insights in your CSV files.
 With CSV-AI, you can effortlessly interact with, summarize, and anal
 - [matobodo/DiscordWebhookLogging](https://github.com/matobodo/DiscordWebhookLogging) - Simple Discord webhook logger
 - [facebookincubator/AITemplate](https://github.com/facebookincubator/AITemplate) - AITemplate is a Python framework which renders neural network into high performance CUDA/HIP C++ code.
 Specialized for FP16 TensorCore (NVIDIA GPU) and MatrixCore (AMD GPU) inference.
-- [smol-ai/developer](https://github.com/smol-ai/developer) - with 100k context windows on the way, it's now feasible for every dev to have their own smol developer
+- [smol-ai/developer](https://github.com/smol-ai/developer) - the first library to let you embed a developer agent in your own app!
 - [steamship-packages/langchain-production-starter](https://github.com/steamship-packages/langchain-production-starter) - Deploy LangChain Agents and connect them to Telegram
 - [modal-labs/modal-examples](https://github.com/modal-labs/modal-examples) - Examples of programs built using Modal
 - [pudae/kaggle-understanding-clouds](https://github.com/pudae/kaggle-understanding-clouds) - Code for 1st place solution in Understanding Clouds from Satellite Images Challenge.